This page is a good place to start for someone who has limited time and who is looking for a brief overview of the issue.

 - Anyone thinking about stopping should initially consult The Ashton Manual and their doctor.
 Beware that doctors may know very little at best, but their cooperation may be necessary.
 Please show them The Ashton Manual after reading it yourself.
 One may also consider consulting the W-BAD Resources Page for more tapering information and help.

-Also, consider this extract from The Ashton Manual:
+Also, consider this excerpt from The Ashton Manual:

 Facilities for benzodiazepine dependent people need to be developed.
 Detoxification units which deal with dependence on alcohol and illicit drugs are not appropriate for prescribed benzodiazepine users who have unwittingly become physically dependent through no fault of their own[, simply by way of being a compliant patient.]